-By the end of this course, you should be able to pick up a common insect (a feat in itself for some people) and tell your friends what kind it is, how it moves, how it eats and digests its food, why it looks the way it does, where it usually lives, whether it is harmful to people or animals, how it's controlled if it is a pest, and how it and other insects impact our lives.
+By the end of this course, you should be able to pick up a common insect (a feat in itself for some people) and tell your friends what kind it is, how it moves, how it eats and digests its food, why it looks the way it does, where it usually lives, whether it is harmful to people or animals, how it's controlled if it is a pest, and how insects impact the environment and our lives.
 Insects are the most diverse group of animals on our planet, so this class will also explore broad concepts in biology.